klees/ILIAS/docs/documentation/input-processing.md

 transformations to know about the factories themselves and thus, transitively, about all their dependencies.
-While a simple object structure can easily be inspected via `var_dump`, `print_r` or some debugger, structures that contain huge dependencies are confusing and hard to graps.
-Since we consider it crucial to review and understand what is going on when processing user provided input, we thus decided against a fluent interface.
-It would, however, be possible to build such an interface over the primitives outlined above which would be a functional equivalent.
+While a simple object structure can easily be inspected via `var_dump`, `print_r` or some debugger, structures that contain huge dependencies are confusing and hard to grasp.
+Since we consider it crucial to review and understand what is going on when processing user provided input, we decided against a fluent interface.
+It would, however, be possible to build such an interface over the primitives outlined above, which would be a functional equivalent.
 To gain a nice API we instead suggest to look for places that would benefit from syntactic sugar, as well as for recommondations for pleasing usage patterns.
 For the same reason we consider the factory dependencies